 “Oh, much!
 These past few weeks have been terrible.
 I can’t remember the last time I felt so bad.”

 She tossed her heavy purse onto the closest armchair and slipped off her shoes, lifting up onto her pedicured toes with a sigh of relief as though she had kicked off heavy, steel-toe boots instead of breezy flip-flops.
-She ran a hand through her silken hair, the bracelets on her wrist jangling and her summer sundress floating around her body in a whisper of sky-colored, airy cotton as she turned to face Kylie.
+She ran a hand through her silken hair.
+The bracelets on her wrist jangled, her summer sundress floated around her body in a whisper of sky-colored, airy cotton as she turned to face Kylie.

 “I still wasn’t feeling the best after breakfast this morning so I took the day off and went to the doctor.
 Just thinking about driving in the hills made me want to hurl.”